Essential Settings

 • Once a team is registered, the corresponding RFP (Request for Proposal) for their chosen division will be sent to the team's designated contact email address.

-• The student teams conduct the design work for the qualification round and submit proposals to either the national coordinator of their respective country or directly to the international organizing committee.
+• The student teams conduct the design work for the qualifying round and submit proposals to either the national coordinator of their respective country or directly to the international organizing committee.

 • During this preparation period, the international organizing committee provides English-language guidance courses (including videos and teaching materials) to support all participating teams.